genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 "Trim Reads to Fixed Length" application is helpful when you want to obtain reads of a specific length (regardless of the quality).

-Mapped Reads Preprocessing and QC
+Mapped Reads QC and Preprocessing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+If you analysing mapped reads, we recommend you check if there are any
+biases taken place during mapping process (e.g. low coverage, experimental
+artifacts, etc) and do preprocessing of mapped reads.

 Mapped Reads QC Report
 ^^^^^^^^^^^^^^^^^^^^^^